-SLCPs account for approximately 40-45% of present climate forcing.52 In contrast to CO, the short atmospheric lifetimes of SLCPs means that reducing them will produce as much as 90% of predicted prevented warming within a decade.
-Reducing three of the non-CO2 SLCPs-black carbon, tropospheric ozone, and methane-has the potential to avoid 0.5°C global warming by 205053 and 0.7°C in the Arctic by 2040,54 which can cut the rate of global warming by half, the rate of Arctic warming by two two-thirds, and can reduce warming in the high altitude Himalayan-Tibetan Plateau by at least half.55 (During the past half century, the rate of global warming has been about 0.13°C per decade.56 The rate of warming in the Arctic is currently at least twice the global average, and the rate in the Himalayas and Tibet is about three times the global average.57) Adding HFC reductions to these black carbon, tropospheric ozone and methane reductions can increase the reduction in the rate of global warming from 50% to about 60%.58 is committed but yet not fully realized from historic emissions through 2005 is estimated to be 2.4 to 4.3°C.59 Up to 1.15°C of this committed warming is currently being 'masked' by emissions of cooling aerosols, primarily sulfates, from fossil fuel and biomass combustion which are now being rapidly reduced to protect human health and ecosystems.60 Un-masking this committed warming could push global temperatures over the 2°C guardrail by mid-century (see Fig. 3, blue line).61 Reducing HFCs, black carbon, tropospheric ozone, and methane is essential for limiting this warming (see Fig. 3, black line).
+SLCPs account for approximately 40-45% of present climate forcing.58 In contrast to CO2, the short atmospheric lifetimes of SLCPs means that reducing them will produce as much as 90% of predicted prevented warming within a decade, with the final 10% delayed for hundreds of years due to ocean thermal inertia.
+Reducing three of the non-CO2 SLCPs-black carbon, tropospheric ozone, and methane-has the potential to avoid 0.5°C global warming by 205059 and 0.7°C in the Arctic by 2040,60 which can cut the rate of global warming by half, the rate of Arctic warming by two thirds, and can reduce warming in the high altitude Himalayan-Tibetan Plateau by at least half.61 (During the past half century, the rate of global warming has been about 0.13°C per decade.62 The rate of warming in the Arctic is currently at least twice the global average, and the rate in the Himalayas and Tibet is about three times the global average.63) Adding HFC reductions to these black carbon, tropospheric ozone and methane reductions can increase the reduction in the rate of global warming from 50% to about 60%.64

+While the measured warming from climate pollutants is presently about 0.8°C above preindustrial levels, the total warming that is committed but yet not fully realized from historic emissions through 2005 is estimated to be 2.4 to 4.3°C.65 Up to 1.15°C of this committed warming is currently being 'masked' by emissions of cooling aerosols, primarily sulfates, from fossil fuel and biomass combustion which are now being rapidly reduced to protect human health and ecosystems.
+66 Un-masking this committed warming could push global temperatures over the 2°C guardrail by midcentury (see Fig. 4, blue line).
+67 Reducing HFCs, black carbon, tropospheric ozone, and methane is essential for limiting this warming (see Fig. 4, black line).